RalphHughesII/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-<h2>To begin this tutorial create a virtual machine in Microsoft Azure.</h2>
+To begin this tutorial create a virtual machine in Microsoft Azure.

 - Create a Resource Group
  - Create a Windows 10 Virtual Machine using at least 2 virtual CPUs
  - Log into to the VM using windows remote desktop
 <p>
 <img src=https://i.imgur.com/yJGeySn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>